pnsaevik/effluent/docs/source/examples.rst

 Examples
 =============

-Here are some examples..
+Here are some examples.

 .. toctree::
     :maxdepth: 1

-    ex_standard
+    examples/neutral